sachinsharma3191/Illumio_Coding_Challenge/README.md

 I have benchmarked FileChannel for 1.5-1.9 records.
 The total execution time is 7-12 seconds.95 % of execution time is spent on storing the network rules in HashSet.

 ## Optimization/Improvements
-Although Hashing provides O(1) time complexity for all operations,collisions are avoidable on a large dataset.
+Although Hashing provides O(1) time complexity for all operations.Hashing collisions are avoidable on a large dataset.
 Use of Trees(Balanced Search Trees, AVL Trees) can help mitigate the issue.
 Time Complexity for trees operations is O(log n).
 So the combination of Hashing/Tree is a further improvement over the current solution.

 Multithreading could be utilized to achieve concurrency/parallelism.

+Caching can be utilized to boost peformance

+## Team Interest
+Data Team

+Platform Team

+Policy Team